History of Rome: Cola di Rienzo and the Pope's return to Rome

 In spite of its decline and the absence of the Pope, Rome had not lost its spiritual prestige: in 1341 the famous poet Petrarca came to the city to be crowned as Poet laureate in Capitoline Hill.
 Noblemen and poor people at one time demanded with one voice the return of the Pope.
 Among the many ambassadors that in this period took their way to Avignon, emerged the bizarre but eloquent figure of Cola di Rienzo.
 As his personal power among the people increased by time, on 20 May 1347 he conquered the Capitoline at the head of an enthusiastic crowd.
 The period of his power, though very short-lived, aspired to the prestige of Ancient Rome.
 Now in possession of dictatorial powers, he took the title of "tribune", referring to the pleb's magistracy of the Roman Republic.
 Cola also considered himself at an equal status of that of the Holy Roman Emperor.
 On 1 August, he conferred Roman citizenship on all the Italian cities, and even prepared for the election of a Roman emperor of Italy.
 It was too much: the Pope denounced him as heretic, criminal and pagan, the populace had begun to be disenchanted with him, while the nobles had always hated him.
 On 15 December, he was forced to flee.

-In August 1354, Cola was again a protagonist, when Cardinal Gil Alvarez De Albornoz entrusted him with the role of "senator of Rome" in his program of reassuring the Pope's rule in the Papal States.
+In August 1354, Cola was again a protagonist, when Cardinal Gil Alvarez De Albornoz entrusted him with the role of "senator of Rome" in his programme of reassuring the Pope's rule in the Papal States.
 In October the tyrannical Cola, who had become again very unpopular for his delirious behaviour and heavy bills, was killed in a riot provoked by the powerful family of the Colonna.
 In April 1355, Charles IV of Bohemia entered the city for the ritual coronation as Emperor.
 His visit was very disappointing for the citizens.
 He had little money, received the crown not from the Pope but from a Cardinal, and moved away after a few days.